Read below about Randall Harlow's recording and research projects

 1720: during a visit to Hamburg, Johann Sebastian Bach regales one of the great organists of the era, Johann Adam Reincken, with a lengthy, improvised Chorale Fantasia, exhausting every affordance the organ had to offer two hands and feet, stops and keyboards, gesture and rhetoric–a pyrotechnic display of Baroque cybernetics.

 HYPERORGAN asks the question: How can one use digital sampling technology to improvise a new 21st-century organ Fantasia using the gestures and techniques of contemporary spectral composition?

 This 60-minute solo album answers this question by deconstructing the affordances of a Baroque organ through a series of spectral extemporizations.
 As performer and composer, I will construct a new “hyperorgan” cybernetics, a new field of possibilities for artistic expression at the juncture of the old and the new, acoustic and digital, pitch and noise.

-To be recorded at Cornell University, Summer 2018
+Recorded at Cornell University, Summer 2018

 Recording and Artistic Research documentation to follow

 HYPERORGAN will be recorded on the Cornell Baroque Organ in Cornell University’s Anabel Taylor Chapel in Summer, 2018.
 Built strictly using material techniques of the 17th-century, this astonishing instrument embodies the sounds, aesthetic, and affordances of the Baroque.
 Compared with modern organs built using modern means and materials, its mechanical stop action and meticulous pipe voicing possess an unsurpassed spectrum of sound possibilities, every key and stop presenting an artist with a rich palette of sound from whispy wind, shifting clouds of whistling tones, and microtonal pitch bends, to full pipe tone.